sboursault/training/presentation/to-go-further.md

 </div>

 Notes:
-The Acceptance tests comes out of acceptance criterias.
+The Acceptance tests comes out of acceptance criteria.
 Thinking about tests before development is more efficient:
  - the developer and the tester are aligned on the scope of the change
  - the developer writes testable code